Did early Christians associate with idolaters?

 Christmas according to Mary and Zechariah

 Songs about David Luke adorns his nativity story with two psalms of thanksgiving, Mary's Magnificat and Zechariah's Benedictus.
 In wording and theme both have much in common with Hannah's song concerning the birth of the prophet Samuel and the establishment of the Davidic dynasty.
-In exultation Hannah announces that through David and his sons "the Lord will … Continue reading Christmas according to Mary and Zechariah
+In exultation Hannah announces that through David and his sons "the … Continue reading Christmas according to Mary and Zechariah

 Acts of the Apostles: Telling the story of the second psalm